cortexlabs/cortex/docs/guides/prod-guide.md

 nat_gateway: single # for large clusters making requests to services outside the cluster (e.g. S3 or database) use highly_available
 ```

-You can make your loadbalancers private to prevent your APIs from being publicly access.
-In order to access your APIs, you will need to setup VPC peering between the Cortex cluster's VPC and the VPC containing the consumers of the Cortex APIs.
+You can make your load balancers private to prevent your APIs from being publicly accessed.
+In order to access your APIs, you will need to set up VPC peering between the Cortex cluster's VPC and the VPC containing the consumers of the Cortex APIs.
 See the [VPC peering guide](./vpc-peering.md) for more details.

 ```yaml
 api_load_balancer_scheme: internal
 ```

-You can also restrict access to your loadbalancers by IP address to improve security even further.
-This can be done if the API loadbalancer is public or private.
+You can also restrict access to your load balancers by IP address to improve security even further.
+This can be done if the API load balancer is public or private.

 ```yaml
 api_load_balancer_cidr_white_list: [0.0.0.0/0]